 Limited Submissions, Awards and Internal Funding Database

-As of January 2021, we are moving administration of the limited submissions process to the Limited Submissions and Awards Management System (Onyen protected).
+The Limited Submissions process is available via the Limited Submissions and Awards Management System (Onyen protected).

 A limited submissions award is given to an individual as an acknowledgment of their academic or professional achievement.
 Faculty are nominated by a department chair, dean, or program head.
 ORD coordinates an internal review of candidates to determine the University’s official nominee.
 These awards frequently target junior faculty who have demonstrated significant contributions early in their careers.
 Many corporate entities and private foundations will award individual faculty as acknowledgment of their academic or professional achievements.
 Foundations will invite academic institutions to nominate promising investigators—often junior faculty—with a high likelihood of making significant contributions in a particular area of research and/or scholarship.